MySQL Type Conversion: CAST and CONVERT

 CAST(expression AS data_type)

-• expression: The value or column to convert.
+• expression: value or column being converted

-• data_type: The target data type (e.g., CHAR, DATE, SIGNED, DECIMAL).
+• data_type: target type like CHAR, DATE, SIGNED, DECIMAL

 Example 1: Converting String to Integer